test-fullautomation/testresultwebapp/README.rst

 Usage
 -----

-TRWebApp_ has the main menu (on the top) which allow you to:
+TRWebApp_ has the main menu (on the top) which allows you to:

 - select the branch, variant, version or component for views/comparison.
 - select the range of time for displaying test results in charts.